Cincinnati is a lovely, bustling city on the Ohio River, with a rich cultural heritage, excellent sports teams, and fantastic food.

 Their fried chicken is outstanding, with crispy breading and juicy meat.
 You can get it with several different sauces, but I prefer their spicy honey sauce—the sweetness and spiciness of the sauce pairs beautifully with the breading.

-You can also get other comfort food classics at The Eagle.
+You can also get other comfort food classics at this Cincinnati restaurant.
 I like their macaroni and cheese or their sweet potatoes.
 Both are tasty, perfectly baked, and hit the spot every time.

 210 E 8th St, Cincinnati, OH 45202